Have you ever wondered how a podcast episode actually gets from your computer to your listeners?

 RSS stands for “Really Simple Syndication.”
 It’s a type of web feed that allows both humans and computer applications to get regular content updates in a standardized, text format.

-This used to be a very popular way to stay updated on blog content before email marketing took over.
+This used to be a popular way to stay updated on blog content, and it’s still used minimally.

-But what matters for us is this: all podcast listening apps – like Apple Podcasts, Google Podcasts, Spotify, Stitcher, and all the rest – use an RSS feed to automatically update your podcast anytime you release new episodes.
+But for us, RSS feeds matter because all listening apps – like Apple Podcasts, Google Podcasts, and Spotify – use RSS feeds to auto-populate new episodes for each podcast.

 How to create your podcast RSS feed